SNAAK-CMU/snaak_vision/UNet_Submodule_Management.md

     git submodule update
     ```

-    This pulls changes from whatever detached HEAD the submodule is currently in
+    This pulls changes from whatever detached HEAD the submodule is currently in, **not the latest state of the original module**

-    To checkout to a specific branch in the submodule's original repo:
+3. To checkout to a specific branch in the original module's repo and get its latest state:

     ```bash
     git checkout "branch"
+    git pull
     ```

-3. to make changes to the UNet repo
-    1. make changes in src/unet
-    2. add and commit
-    3. connect to local branch and push changes:
+    To update this submodule to the latest state of the original module as pulled above:

     ```bash
+    cd ../
+    git submodule update
+    git add <submodule_folder>
+    git commit -m "updated <submodule> from <branch>" git pull
+    git push
+    ```

+3. To make changes to the original module:
+    1. cd to submodule folder and update its state as desired, following steps in **2**.
+    2. make changes, git add and git commit
+    3. connect to <branch> and push changes:

+        ```bash
+        git push origin HEAD:<branch>
+        ```

+        example:

+        ```bash
         git push origin HEAD:local
         ```

         This will push changes to 'local' branch in submodule repo and detach
-    4. cd into src directory and run
+    4. cd outside the submodule directory and run:

         ```bash
         git submodule update